prplnorangesoda/p4sstime-plugin/README.md

 2. The compile shell script in `scripting/compile.sh` will compile all .sp files listed in `scripting/` to `plugins/`.
 With SourceMod, there should come an executable named `spcomp`, which will compile the plugin for you.
    - _Note: If you open this repository using VSCode, there is a "compile all plugins" task that will run this script for you._

+#### Windows

+I don't have any guidance here for how to compile on Windows yet, sorry.
+It's compiled like a normal SourceMod plugin with includes.

+---

+From there on you should be set to modify the .sp files, compile the plugin, and run your SourceMod server.
+To hot-reload the plugin with new changes, run `sm plugins reload p4sstime` serverside (or `rcon sm plugins reload p4sstime` through rcon), and see your changes!

+Note: this plugin has a _really_ strict `.gitignore`.
+If you add a new file outside of the `scripting/p4sstime/` folder, chances are it may not be picked up.
+Remember to include your new file in the `.gitignore`.